stxphhuynh/Horror-RPG-3D-Game/README.md

 Current Target for Game:
+People who are into RPG horro survival games.

 General goals for each person:
 Steph
- - Mapping
+ - Mapping (cemetery and abandoned hospital

-&nbsp;- Menu
+ - Menu connecting play and quit buttons to go to specific scenes

-&nbsp;- Add Weapons/items inside map to pick up
+ - Add Weapons/items inside map to pick up; maybe make an inventory window so player can choose from Eric
+ - Enemy development and movements
+ - NavMesh
+Julian
+ - Player development and movements